241-KIDS: Frequently Asked Questions

 - Specific details of the abuse or neglect (what, when, where)

 - If child has received medical care for any injuries, if known

 - Circumstances which may have led to the incident

-- Child’s current condition
+- Child’s current condition and location

 - Name of the person you suspect is abusing or neglecting the child